How To Prevent Exercise-Induced Asthma Attacks | MyAsthmaTeam

 Powered By

-Exercise is essential for health and well-being, especially for kids with asthma.
-Not only does exercise help build strong muscles and bones, but it’s also proven to improve quality of life by reducing depression, combating stress, and promoting better sleep.
+Regular exercise is essential for health and well-being, especially for kids with asthma.
+Not only does exercise help build strong muscles and bones, but it’s also shown to improve quality of life and mental health by reducing depression and anxiety, combating stress, and promoting better sleep.
 Unfortunately, fears of an asthma attack can make certain activities seem scary for parents and caregivers.
 But with a few precautions and a defined treatment plan, your family can feel safe while enjoying an active lifestyle.

 For some people with asthma, intense physical activity causes symptoms such as: